OpenBB-finance/OpenBB/CONTRIBUTING.md

       "pt": ["BusinessInsider", "FinancialModelingPrep"],
 ```

 If you are adding a new function with a new data source, make a new value in the file.
+If the data source requires an
+API key, please refer to the guide below for adding them.
+Instructions for obtaining the new api key
+should be included in the file `OpenBBTerminal/website/content/terminal/usage/guides/api-keys.md`.

 ### View